 Any shares represented by proxies that are marked to "ABSTAIN" from voting on a proposal will be counted as present in determining whether we have a quorum.
 They will also be counted in determining the total number of shares entitled to vote on a proposal.
-Abstentions and, if applicable, broker non-votes will not be counted as votes "FOR" a director nominee.
-Accordingly, abstentions are not counted for the purpose of determining the number of votes cast in the election of directors.
+Abstentions will not be counted as votes "FOR" or "AGAINST" any proposal, and accordingly are not counted for purposes of determining the number of votes cast on any proposal.

-If your shares are held in "street name" and you do not instruct your broker on how to vote your shares, your broker, in its discretion, may either leave your shares unvoted or vote your shares on routine matters.
-Only Proposal 2 (ratifying the appointment of our independent registered public accounting firm) is considered a routine matter.
+If your shares are held in "street name" and you do not instruct your broker on how to vote your shares, your broker, in its discretion, may either leave your shares unvoted or, on routine matters may use their discretionary authority to vote your shares.
 If your broker returns a proxy card but does not vote your shares, this results in a "broker non-vote."
-Broker non-votes will be counted as present for the purpose of determining a quorum.

-Proposal 1 (election of Class I director nominee) is not considered a routine matter, and without your instruction, your broker cannot vote your shares.
-Because brokers do not have discretionary authority to vote on this proposal, broker non-votes will not be considered in determining the number of votes necessary for approval and, therefore, will have no effect on the outcome of the votes for Proposal 1.
+Broker non-votes will not be counted as votes "FOR" or "AGAINST" any proposal, and accordingly are not counted for purposes of determining the number of votes cast on any proposal.
+Therefore, broker non-votes will have no effect on the outcome of any proposal.
 However, broker non-votes with respect to any proposal will be treated as shares present for purposes of determining a quorum at the annual meeting.